scotentSD/p2p/test-start.md

 ---
-title: Joining The Peer to Peer Business Network
+title: Joining the Peer to Peer Business Network
 ---

 First, read our [Rules of Engagements](rules-of-engagement.md).
 If you agree to them, we will then send you an invite link to join the Peer to Peer Business Network.

-<a href="mailto:stephanie.krus@scotent.co.uk?Subject=Peer%20to%20Peer%20Business%20Network%20-%20I%20want%20to%20join!"
+<a href="mailto:stephanie.krus@scotent.co.uk?Subject=Peer%20to%20Peer%20Business%20Network%20-%20Send%20me%20an%20invite!"
-style="background-color: #1e7bb8; padding: 5px; color: #fff; text-decoration: none">I agree to the Rules of Engagement.
-Send me an invite</a>
+style="background-color: #1e7bb8; padding: 10px 20px; color: #fff; text-decoration: none">I agree to the Rules of Engagement</a>

 You will receive an invite via email.